DPO vs PPO: How To Align LLM

 Stability and Convergence Issues

-While PPO aims to improve stability compared to earlier methods, it can still experience issues with convergence, especially in highly dynamic or complex environments.
+While PPO aims to improve stability compared to earlier methods, it can still experience convergence issues, especially in highly dynamic or complex environments.
 Ensuring stable policy updates remains a challenge.

 Reward Signal Dependence

 PPO depends heavily on a well-defined reward signal to guide learning.
-In tasks where designing a suitable reward function is difficult or infeasible, PPO may struggle to achieve desired outcomes.
+When designing a suitable reward function is difficult or infeasible, PPO may need help to achieve desired outcomes.

 Motivations for DPO